hashicorp/vault/website/source/docs/concepts/dev-server.html.md

 # "Dev" Server Mode

-Vault can start itself as a server in "dev" mode.
+You can start Vault as a server in "dev" mode like so: `vault server -dev`.
 This dev-mode server requires no further setup, and your local `vault` CLI will be authenticated to talk to it.
 This makes it easy to experiment with Vault or start a Vault instance for development.
 Every feature of Vault is available in "dev" mode.
-The "dev" flag just shortcircuits a lot of setup to insecure defaults.
+The `-dev` flag just short-circuits a lot of setup to insecure defaults.

 ~> **Warning:** Never, ever, ever run a "dev" mode server in production.
 It is insecure and will lose data on every restart (since it stores data